wilson-pinto/helfo-hint/README.md

 # Helfo Hint

-Helfo Hint is a web application designed to assist with medical coding.
-It provides suggestions for service codes and allows for manual entry and validation of codes
+Helfo Hint is a web application designed to assist with medical diagnosis code and service code.
+It provides suggestions for service codes and diagnosis codes and allows for manual entry and validation of codes.

+## Demo

+Try the live demo here: [https://helfo-hint.netlify.app/](https://helfo-hint.netlify.app/) (Note: backend is pointing to localhost as it is not hosted yet)

 ## Technologies Used